ember-cli/rfcs/active/0000-dynamic-import-syntaxt.md

 # Future

-Now that Ember is still concats javascript files, this RFC does not effect network performance now.
-However, if Ember decides to stop concattenating files (when HTTP 2 is available in every setup), this RFC could be emtremely useful to import only those modules that are needed.
+Now that Ember still concatenates javascript files, this RFC does not effect network performance now.
+However, if Ember decides to stop concatenating files (when HTTP 2 is available in every setup), this RFC could be extremely useful to import only those modules that are needed.